plone/training/mastering-plone/what_is_plone.rst

 * React frontend "Volto"
 * Based on the Web-Framework Zope
 * Database: "Zope Object Database" (ZODB) or ORM & SQL/Postgres/Oracle
-* Runs on Linux, Mac OS, BSD, Solaris, NixOS and Windows
+* Runs on Linux, macOS, BSD, Solaris, NixOS and Windows

 Plone has a multitude of powerful features, is easily accessible to editors but also fun for programmers.